IvyKim2023/Chatbot-Project/README.md

 ## Project Summary
 This is a chatbot built using seq2seq model in Tensorflow.
-It has an interactive display interface and is able to answer weather related questions of a specific city accurately.
-The model is implemented based on Codeacademy's tutorial.
+(The model is implemented based on Codeacademy's tutorial.)
+It has an interactive display interface and is able to answer weather-related questions of a specific city accurately.
+The model

 ---

 ## Files
 Creating ReadMe's for your Github repository can be tedious.
 I hope this template can save you time and effort as well as provide you with some consistency across your projects.

-#### Data
+## Data

 - Technology 1
 - Technology 2